 Most pediatricians will continue to see children throughout their adolescence, and sometimes even through college.
 Family doctors see patients at all stages of life, from babyhood to old age.
 Internists are primarily doctors for adults and may be a good choice for older adolescents without a pre-existing pediatrician or family doctor.

 Remember that the personal and professional qualities of a doctor, and their skills in working with both of you are far more important than their title.

 Adolescents should visit their primary care physician on a regular basis.
-The American Academy of Pediatrics and some other organizations recommend annual visits.
-When you make the visit you can expect the usual steps you experience at your visits such as:
+The American Academy of Pediatrics and other organizations recommend annual visits.
+When you make the visit, you can expect:

 As children get older and move into adulthood, the doctor visits will start to include: